enear/server-writer-reader/README.md

 ## run containers with docker-compose
 > $ docker-compose up -d

 JMX is exposed in ports 9991, 9992, and 9993.
 Graphana is exposed in port 80

+# JMX metrics

+Besides the metrics that can be browsed through the graphana dashboard, the reader component exposes the following metrics as MBeans

+* kamon.min-max-counter.completedSequences.min-max-counter
+* kamon.min-max-counter.inFlightSequences.min-max-counter

+Every 10 seconds the MBeans attributes are updated

 # graphana dashboard